ertanyildiz/C-Generate-Class-From-Database/README.md

-This WinForm Application will create your SQL tables as C# classes.
+This WinForm Application will turn your SQL tables into C# classes.

 ## Usage